 Our supplier uses the special Tonello All-in-One system which uses vapour water spray rather than filling the entire machine with water.
 The vapour spray is mixed with enzymes and a nanobubble machine, which makes tiny nanobubbles that we use to add to the vintage ‘stoned’ look, without the use of stones and harsh chemicals.

-These machines and enzymes also use less time to make vintage look we all love, meaning less energy and resources used all around.
+These machines and enzymes also use less time to make the vintage look we all love, meaning less energy and resources are used.

 This technique uses a minimal amount of water in denim production, up to 90% less than traditional bleaching methods as well as few chemicals, meaning less water pollution.